Miw0/cssDir2/README.md

 # Welcome to cssDir2

-cssDir2 is a simple ruby script for compass to copy the generated css file to a different location.
+cssDir2 is a simple ruby script for compass which copies the generated css file to a different location.

 # How to install?